EastfordCommunicator/website/articles/33/3/ees-soccer-season-review.md

-HEAD:
+---

-Bulldogs soccer season ends with playoff loss
+title: Bulldogs soccer season ends with playoff loss

-BY ADAM MINOR
+author: Adam Minor

-MANAGING EDITOR
+---

 EASTFORD --- The Eastford Bulldogs' 2024 soccer season --- much like a game --- was a tale of two halves.